Introduction to R

 Example: RStudio

-New integrated development environment (IDE) for R. Highly functional for both beginners and advanced.
+Integrated development environment (IDE) for R. Highly functional for both beginners and advanced users.

 Example: Nvim-R-Tmux